Dabigatran Etexilate (da-bye-GAT-ran e-TEX-i-late)

-Prevents stroke and blood clots in patients with a heart rhythm problem called nonvalvular atrial fibrillation.
+Prevents stroke and blood clots in patients who have atrial fibrillation.
+This medicine is an anticoagulant (blood thinner).

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 Do not use this medicine if you have had an allergic reaction to dabigatran, or if you have active bleeding.

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Swallow the capsules whole.
 Do not crush, break, or chew them.